TTTV Misc Pres

 Judi Lines - Birthdays 1987

 Birthday wishes being read out by continuity announcers was one of those little things that really made the local ITV stations feel like a part of the community.
 Alas, what with consolidation and cutbacks, they were phased out across the network throughout the nineties, with Tyne Tees' service disappearing when the Newcastle Continuity Suite was closed in the mid 90s.
 Still looking back to a golden age, here's Judi Lines from Boxing Day 1987, with some Birthday wishes.
-Thanks to Iam Burn for the clip.

 Leslie Manners - Birthday Spot 1992